nissymori/JAX-CORL/README.md

 |[DT](https://arxiv.org/abs/2106.01345) | [algos/dt.py](https://github.com/nissymori/JAX-CORL/blob/main/algos/dt.py) |-|11m()|[link](https://api.wandb.ai/links/nissymori/yrpja8if)|
 |[TD7](https://arxiv.org/abs/2306.02451) |🚧|-|-|-|

-Training time is for `1000_000` update steps without evaluation for halfcheetah-medium-expert v2 (little difference between different [D4RL](https://arxiv.org/abs/2004.07219) mujoco environment).
+Training time is for `1000_000` update steps without evaluation for `halfcheetah-medium-expert v2` (little difference between different [D4RL](https://arxiv.org/abs/2004.07219) mujoco environments).
 It includes the compile time for `jit`.
 The computations were performed using four [GeForce GTX 1080 Ti GPUs](https://versus.com/en/inno3d-ichill-geforce-gtx-1080-ti-x4).
 Overall, ours are at least 10 times faster than CORL.

 # Reports for D4RL mujoco

 ### Normalized Score
 Here, we used [D4RL](https://arxiv.org/abs/2004.07219) mujoco control tasks as the benchmark.
 We reported the mean and standard deviation of the average normalized score of 5 episodes over 5 seeds.
-We plan to extend the verification to other D4RL banchmarks such as AntMaze.
+We plan to extend the verification to other D4RL benchmarks such as AntMaze.
 For those who would like to know about the source of hyperparameters and the validity of the performance, please refer to [Wiki](https://github.com/nissymori/JAX-CORL/wiki).
 |env|AWAC|IQL|TD3+BC|CQL|DT|
 |---|---|---|---|---|---|
 |halfcheetah-medium-v2| $41.56\pm0.79$ |$43.28\pm0.51$   |$48.12\pm0.42$   |$48.65\pm 0.49$|$42.63 \pm 0.53$|